slimebob1975/JBGautoclass-jupyter/README.txt

 * If you only see text in the right hand side window of Jupyter-lab, try to restart the kernel (push the double play symbol)

+== Installing necessary packages ==

+At current not all of the used packages support the latest Python, so need to specifically state that you use python 3.10 when creating the conda environment.
+The reason to use a conda environment is to keep the base environment clean.

+The name can be anything, but using JBG3.10 ensures you remember which python version is in use.

+1. Create a conda environment: `conda create --name JBG3.10 python=3.10`
+2. Activate the environment: `conda activate JBG3.10`
+3. `python -m pip install -r .\requirements.txt`

+You need to activate the environment whenever you use it, and you can also deactivate it, using the command `conda deactivate`.

+== OBDC drivers & databases ==

+At the moment we support the following databases:

+- SQL Server (default)

 == Terminal ==

 To run the script in the terminal you need to have a file in `src\JBGclassification\config` with a functional config.